Please click on the pictures to the left to learn more about the board members.

 Brad is on the Board of Directors and Chairman of Metro YMCA; the University of Kentucky’s Von Allmen School of Accountancy Advisory Board; Past Chairman Board of Directors for Kentucky Special Olympics, Board of Directors and Treasurer for Association Corporate Growth and Enterprise Development Corporation Board of Directors.

+Wagner has been the Official Game Day Emcee for the University of Louisville Men’s Basketball Team for the past 8 years.
 However, the biggest event in Joey’s life is his family.
-Joey and his wife Nikki have two children, Jaden (10) and Chloe (8).
-They live in Louisville, Kentucky.
+Joey and his wife Nikki have two children, Jaden (12) and Chloe (10).

 A proud graduate of duPont Manual High School, Josh was born and raised in Louisville, Kentucky and earned a Bachelor of Arts in International Studies and French from Centre College.
 After college, he moved to Montpellier, France where he taught high school students in both English and topics relating to politics, social justice, and global issues.